 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Risk to young children
+Risks for young children

 Việt NamViệt Nam01/11/2024

-Barriers to prevent infectious disease risks
+Barriers to prevent the spread of infectious diseases.

 Dinh dưỡng qua hội nhóm mạng: Nguy cơ cho trẻ nhỏ- Ảnh 1.

-Nutritional intervention is a process.
+Nutritional intervention is a whole process.

 Dinh dưỡng qua hội nhóm mạng: Nguy cơ cho trẻ nhỏ- Ảnh 2.

-Adult height needs intervention from early life
+Adult height requires intervention from early life.

 Source: https://thanhnien.vn/dinh-duong-qua-hoi-nhom-mang-nguy-co-cho-tre-nho-185241101163728043.htm